-HRH the Crown Prince, who holds the rank of first lieutenant in the Jordan Armed Forces-Arab Army, graduated in 2017 from the Royal Military Academy Sandhurst in the United Kingdom.
+HRH the Crown Prince, who holds the rank of captain in the Jordan Armed Forces-Arab Army, graduated in 2017 from the Royal Military Academy Sandhurst in the United Kingdom.

 HRH completed his High School education at King’s Academy, Jordan in 2012, and attained a university degree in International History at Georgetown University in Washington, D.C in 2016.

 HRH was named Crown Prince by Royal Decree on July 2, 2009.
 The Crown Prince accompanies His Majesty King Abdullah II on his visits across the kingdom to ensure the wellbeing of citizens, and on several official and military missions, as well as other functions at home and abroad.
 His Royal Highness has also been appointed as Regent several times during His Majesty’s travels abroad.

 HRH has launched many important initiatives through the Crown Prince Foundation, most notably: